jsdealy/latin/miscellae/guideToLatinConversation.md

 consult.

 Consumo, consumpsi,
-consumptura, consii-
-mere, to consume.
+consumptura, consiimere, to consume.

-ContingOjContigi, con-
-tact um, contingere, to
-arrive at, to attain.
+ContingOjContigi, contact um, contingere, to arrive at, to attain.

 Coquo, coxi, coctum,
 coquere, to cook.

-CoiTigo, correxi, cor-
-rectum, corrig^re, to
+CoiTigo, correxi, correctum, corrig^re, to chastise.
-chastise.